Three Tasty Recipes For Wild Game and Gravy

-For any of the recipes given below, try your favorite meats, whether it is game meat or tamer fare from the market.
+For any of the recipes given below, try your favorite meats, whether they are game meats or tamer fare from the market.

-You have probably heard of ham with raisin sauce.
-If you have, then it is only another step to enjoying raisins with wild game meats.
+You have probably heard of ham with raisin sauce, especially for Sunday dinner or holidays.
+If you have, then take only one more step to enjoy raisins with wild game.

 Hoppin' Raisin Gravy